10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

 During a walk or time in the garden, collect small natural items such as:

-Place them in a basket or tray and allow your toddler to explore them at home.
+Place them in a basket and let your toddler explore at home.

 It also helps toddlers develop curiosity about their environment.